 - Prepare new product feeds based on Magento product catalog (approx. 6500 products)

 - Automate products data update in Google Shopping

 Prior to products data update automatization and new products upload, we decided to immediately fix old products issues not to spend money on PPC ads which led to 404 error pages.
 It was quite easy and fast — we exported existing feeds from Google Merchant Center and based on errors listed in “Diagnostic tab” identified wrong links.
 The next step was fixing errors manually via text editor (cmd+f, cmd+c, cmd+v).
 All issues gone from Merchant Center account within few hours.

-The next step was establishment of steady stream of orders coming from Google Shopping.
-The only way to do it, is importing all bestseller products from Magento and ZenCart.
+The next step was the establishment of a steady stream of orders coming from Google Shopping.
+The only way to do it is importing all bestseller products from Magento and ZenCart.
 While products data update automatization takes time to implement, bestsellers can be added to Google Shopping manually and pretty fast.

 Luckily, bestsellers report was possible to generate from Glovia OM / Salesforce.